 Learn How to Become a Good Strategic Thinker and What is the required Skillset.

-(According to Wikipedia )Strategic thinking is defined as a mental or thinking process applied by an individual for achieving a goal or set of goals in any endeavor.
+According to Wikipedia – Strategic thinking is a mental or thinking process applied by an individual for achieving a goal or set of goals in any endeavor.
 As a cognitive activity, it produces thought.
 Normally Strategic Thinking is confused with Strategic planning but to be clear Strategic Planning is an organization’s process of defining its strategy or direction and making decisions on allocating its resources to pursue this strategy.

-Strategic thinkers have the ability to design flexibility into their plans by creating some benchmarks in their thinking to review progress.
+Strategic thinkers are good at designing flexibility into their plans by creating some benchmarks in their thinking to review progress.
 Then they use those benchmarks as a guide and to recognize the opportunity to revise their plans as needed.
 Strategic thinkers have an innate ability to be proactive and anticipate change, rather than being reactive to changes after they occur.

 Hence, the benefits of strategic thinking are twofold.
 The advantage is not just for achieving organizational goals.

 If you apply these strategic thinking principles to areas of career advancement, relationship development, networking, and brand development.
 It is certain that we will experience and get immense professional & personal benefits, and you can also become a Strategic Thinker.